imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

         list dns '192.168.85.10'
         option ip6assign '64'

-This example shows the simplest IPv6 configuraion.
-This requests a /64 IPv6 netblock to be assigned to the interface.
-This will cause the system try to obtain a valid public IPv6 network to assign to the interface.
-This address space is allocated from the assigned IPv6 prefix delegation that the system obtained via DHCPv6.
-If there is insufficient IPv6 address space, the system will not assign a /64.
+This DHCP/DHCPv6 configuraion shows how to set the Opuntia system as a DHCPv6 server.
+And allows for the system to do prefix delegation to downstream devices.
+This is typically combinded with the simple Dual Stack interface configuraion above.

 .. code-block:: python
   :caption: /etc/config/dhcp